Who was Rudolf Steiner?

 Steiner education is known for providing a sound and practical basis for working with children, enabling them to find their creativity and to become free individuals who can think for themselves, make their own judgements and find their own purpose and direction in life.

-The approach to education is based on Steiner’s educational insights, specifically those that relate to child development.
+The approach to education is based on reflection and research into Steiner’s educational insights, specifically those that relate to child development.
 These form one aspect of what Steiner called ‘anthroposophy’, literally, ‘human wisdom’ or ‘knowledge of the human being’.